 The ALBBW is sponsored by the non-profit association Berufsbildungswerk Berlin e.
 V.

-To ensure that training is as practically oriented as possible, the ALBBW cooperates closely with a large number of enterprises in Berlin and Brandenburg.
+To ensure that training is as practically oriented as possible, the ALBBW cooperates closely with a large number of enterprises.
 One very effective form of cooperation is the VAmB (German acronym for "integrated training carried out in cooperation with vocational training centres") scheme.
 In this scheme the trainee completes up to half of his or her period of training - after intensive preparation at the ALBBW - in the respective partner enterprise.

 The ALBBW's integration counselling service assists trainees in the search for a job at the end of their training period and coordinates their entry into professional life.
 We also offer comprehensive advice and support to employers who would like to hire disabled young people.